| | |

 Succession planting is when you plant a new wave of crops every 2-3 weeks for a steady harvest of vegetables throughout the season.
 This is especially smart to do with “one-off” crops like corn.
 Beans, peas and salad greens are also great fast-growing vegetable candidates for succession planting.

 Catch cropping is when you sow in place of a plant that was pulled up early due to disease or pests.
 If your tomato plant is overrun with bugs, you can pull up that plant and sow another fast-growing vegetable in its place.
+The only catch is that it can’t be another tomato plant (pun intended).

 The Three Sisters method is when you pair corn, squash and pole beans together.